h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 ## Objective

-**Machine Learning Operations(MLOps)** is responsible for putting Machine Learning models into production environments.
-Prior to having these technologies that make it easier to deploy these models into production, operation teams had to manually go through the process of production deployment, which required talent, time, and trust.
-To help make this effort easier for operations teams, H2O.ai developed **MLOps**, which makes sure you can successfully deploy and manage models in production.
-MLOps has the following capabilities: production model deployment, production model monitoring, production lifecycle management, and production model governance, which enable operation teams to scale their model deployments to 50, 500, 1,000, and more models being deployed to production environments in a timely manner.
+**MLOps(Machine Learning Operations)** is responsible for putting Machine Learning models into production environments.
+Before having these technologies that make it easier to deploy models into production, operation teams had to manually go through the process of production deployment, which required talent, time, and trust.
+To help make this effort easier for operations teams, H2O.ai developed **MLOps**: a tool to ease the process of successfully deploying and managing models into production.
+MLOps has the following capabilities: production model deployment, production model monitoring, production lifecycle management, and production model governance.
+Such capabilities can enable operation teams to scale their model deployments to 50, 500, 1,000, and more models in a timely manner.

 By the end of this tutorial, you will predict the **cooling condition** for a **Hydraulic System Test Rig** by deploying a **Driverless AI MOJO Scoring Pipeline** into a test development environment similar to production using **MLOps**.
-The Hydraulic System Test Rig data comes from **[UCI Machine Learning Repository: Condition Monitoring of Hydraulic Systems Data Set](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems#)**.
-Hydraulic System Test Rigs are used to test components in Aircraft Equipment, Ministry of Defense, Automotive Applications, and more [1].
-This Hydraulic Test Rig is capable of testing a range of flow rates that can achieve different pressures with the ability to heat and cool to simulate testing under different conditions [2].
-Testing the pressure, volume flow and temperature is possible by Hydraulic Test Rig sensors and digital displays.
-The display panel alerts the user when certain testing criteria is met displaying either a green/red light [2].
-A filter blockage panel indicator is integrated into the panel to ensure the Hydraulic Test Rig’s oil is maintained [2].
-The cooling filtration solution is designed to minimize power consumption and expand the life of the Hydraulic Test Rig.
-We are predicting cooling conditions for Hydraulic System Predictive Maintenance.
-When the cooling condition is low, our prediction tells us that the cooling of the Hydraulic System is close to total failure and we may need to look into replacing the cooling filtration solution soon.
+After going through this tutorial, you will be able to recognize several features of the MLOps UI, particularly how to deploy and monitor a hydraulic model.
+As well, this tutorial will cover several concepts around Machine Learning Operations.
+The Hydraulic System Test Rig data comes from the **[UCI Machine Learning Repository: Condition Monitoring of Hydraulic Systems Data Set](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems#)**.
+Hydraulic System Test Rigs are used to test Aircraft Equipment components, Automotive Applications, and more [1].
+This Hydraulic Test Rig can test a range of flow rates that can achieve different pressures with the ability to heat and cool while simulating testing under different conditions [2].
+Testing the pressure, volume flow, and the temperature is possible by Hydraulic Test Rig sensors and digital displays.
+The display panel alerts the user when certain testing criteria are met while displaying either a green/red light [2].
+Further, a filter blockage panel indicator is integrated into the panel to ensure the Hydraulic Test Rig's oil is maintained [2].
+Additionally, the cooling filtration solution is designed to minimize power consumption and expand the Hydraulic Test Rig's life.
+In the case of predicting cooling conditions for a Hydraulic System, when the cooling condition is low, our prediction will tell us that the cooling of the Hydraulic System is close to total failure, and we may need to look into replacing the cooling filtration solution soon.

 ![cylinder-diagram-1](./assets/hydraulic-system-diagram.jpg)